Understanding Child Custody Laws

 - The right to make decisions about your child.

 - The right to have your child live with you or visit you.

 Contact The Attorneys At Reinstein, Glackin & Herriott, LLC

-We invite you to call our office in Bowie or Rockville to speak with one of our divorce lawyers at 301-850-7349.
+We invite you to call our office in Annapolis or Rockville to speak with one of our divorce lawyers at 301-850-7349.
 Another option to begin scheduling an initial consultation is to send our staff an email.